Large animal cutaneous neoplasia

 Preoperative management

 Food restrictions: NA if performed standing.
-If under general anesthesia, food should be withheld for 6-12 hours in horses and 24-48 hours in adult ruminants.
+If under general anesthesia, food does not need to be withheld in horses but should be withheld for 24-48 hours in adult ruminants.

 NSAIDs/analgesics: Preoperative NSAIDs or narcotics are used to prevent pain windup.